gica3618/pythonradex/docs/index.rst

 .. math::
     \frac{n_2}{n_1}=\frac{g_2}{g_1}\exp\left(-\frac{h\nu_0}{kT_\mathrm{ex}}\right)

 with :math:`k` the Boltzmann constant and :math:`g_1` and :math:`g_2` the statistical weights of the lower and upper level respectively.
 The excitation temperature is thus the temperatue we need to plug into the Boltzmann equation to get the observed level ratio.
-In LTE, the levels are indeed populated according to the Boltzmann distribution.
-But in non-LTE, this is not true, and the excitation temperature is not equal to the kinetic temperature.
+In LTE, the kinetic temperature equals the excitation temperature, and the levels are indeed populated according to the Boltzmann distribution.
+But in non-LTE, this is not true, and the excitation temperature is different from the kinetic temperature.

 In summary, we need to know the level populations (i.e. the excitation temperature) in order to compute the radiation field.
 To do this, we first need to consider another process that can populate and depopulate the energy levels of an atom: collisions, for example with hydrogen or electrons.
 The rate of collision-induced transitions between two levels :math:`i` and :math:`j` is given by :math:`C_{ij}=K_{ij}(T_\mathrm{kin})n_\mathrm{col}` where :math:`K_{ij}(T_\mathrm{kin})` is the collision rate coefficient in m\ :sup:`3`\ s\ :sup:`-1` and :math:`n_\mathrm{col}` is the number density of the collision partner.
 The collision rate coefficient in general depends on the kinetic temperature of the collision partner.
 If several collision partners are present, the total rate is simply the sum of the individual rates.